usmanumar97/smb-stock-prediction/README.md

 - **EMA as a Feature**: Using EMA as a feature helped the LSTM model understand the stock trends better.
 - **Importance of Feature Engineering**: Transforming categorical trend columns into numerical values and creating rolling features significantly impacted the model's learning ability.

-## 📚 Next Steps

-- **Feature Engineering**: Add more sophisticated features like volume indicators or relative strength index (RSI).
-- **Model Improvement**: Try different neural network architectures or use ensemble learning to enhance predictions.
-- **Hyperparameter Tuning**: Perform a grid search for optimal hyperparameters for the LSTM.

 ## 🤖 Technologies Used